ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 .. note::

    - Your PI can tell you if your allocation has a specialized interactive node and if so, its hostname.
    - All Nightingale users have access to the general access login nodes (ng-login01 and ng-login02).
-Please be aware that these nodes are a shared resource for all system users; you should limit your use of them to editing, compiling, and building your programs.
+These nodes are a shared resource for all system users, limit your use of them to editing, compiling, and building your programs.

 General Log in Process
 ------------------------

-To log in to Nightingale, you first establish an SSH connection to the secure node and then establish an SSH connection to your login node.
+To log in to Nightingale, establish an SSH connection to the secure node and then establish an SSH connection to your login or interactive node.
 These are the steps:

 #.
 If you are not on campus, connect to the University of Illinois VPN or NCSA VPN (see :ref:`access_vpn`).
 #. ``ssh`` to the secure node ``ngale-bastion-1.ncsa.illinois.edu``.
-Replace ``<your_username>`` with your NCSA identity username.
+(Replace ``<your_username>`` with your NCSA identity username.)

    .. code-block:: terminal

       ssh <your_username>@ngale-bastion-1.ncsa.illinois.edu

 #.
 Enter your NCSA username and password.
-Note, the terminal will not show your password (or placeholder symbols such as asterisks [*]) as you type.
+Note, the terminal will *not* show your password (or placeholder symbols such as asterisks [*]) as you type.
 #.
-Enter ``1`` to send a push to the NCSA Duo app on your smartphone.
+Enter ``1`` to send a push to the NCSA Duo app on your phone.
 #.
 Approve the push request on your phone.

-   After you have approved the push, you will be at a prompt on the ``ngale-bastion-1`` node that will look similar to:
+   After you approve the push, you will be at a prompt on the ``ngale-bastion-1`` node that will look similar to:

    .. code-block:: terminal

       [<your_username>@ngale-bastion-1 ~]$

-#. ``ssh`` to your login node using the appropriate :ref:`hostname <node_hostnames>`, following this syntax:
+#. ``ssh`` to your login or interactive node using the appropriate :ref:`hostname <node_hostnames>`, following this syntax:

    .. code-block:: terminal

-      ssh <your_username>@ng-<node_type><node_number>
+      ssh <your_username>@ng-<node_name>

-   For example, this is the command for a user with the username ``hirop`` and the node name ``CPU``:
+   For example, this is the command for a user with the username ``hirop`` and the node name ``CPU03``:

    .. code-block:: terminal

       ssh hirop@ng-CPU03

-   In this case, the user was specifically told that ``ng-CPU03`` is the node to use for their computations.

 Jump Host Log in Method
 ~~~~~~~~~~~~~~~~~~~~~~~~